Community participation funding

 Who can apply?

-- State Sporting Associations/Industry Peak Bodies eligible for and receiving funding from, DSR’s Organisational Sustainability Funding (OSP) program.
-For those not receiving OSP funding this will be assessed by DSR on a case by case basis.
+- State Sporting Associations/Industry Peak Bodies eligible for and receiving funding from, Sport and Recreation (WA)’s Organisational Sustainability Funding (OSP) program.
+For those not receiving OSP funding this will be assessed by SR on a case by case basis

 What can funding be used for?